samjmck/tobcalc/README.md

 ## To do (order of high to low priority)

+- [ ] Look at OpenFIGI for more reliable ISIN numbers
 - [x] Create development branch with subdomain for development deployments
 - [ ] Only deploy code to site if all Deno tests succeed
 - [ ] Add tests for scripts such as `fetch_registered_funds.ts`, better errors